 The legal aspects of starting the business are not complicated, but you will need to put in a little bit of effort to make sure you are compliant.
 See the handyman license requirements by state to know if you need to be licensed.

 → Related reading: How to Make $1,000 Fast

 Step 3: Get Insurance

 There are several different types of insurance that you could get as a handyman, but general liability insurance is the most significant and is really the only type of policy that is necessary.
 If your state does not require you to be a licensed contractor, you probably are not legally required to carry insurance.
 However, of course, that means that you would be taking on more risk.
 Some part-time handymen do not have insurance when they are first getting started.
 Getting liability insurance is definitely recommended, and it will typically cost around $500 – $1,000 per year.
-You can find many more details about insurance in this article.

 Step 4: Set Your Rates

 Before you start marketing your services, it’s important to think about how much you want to charge.
 You may have some jobs where you bill the client per hour, but in many cases, you will be asked by the client to provide a quote or estimate for the job.

 When you are charging per project instead of per hour, you should get all of the information you need about what the customer wants, estimate the number of hours that it will take, and determine your price based on your hourly rate.